-- Demand forecasts:
+- Demand forecasts;

-- Proposed revenue requirement:
+- Revenue requirement:

 - Capital expenditure requirements;

 - Efficient operating and maintenance expenditure requirements;

 - Cost of capital financing; and

 - Service levels.

-An overview of the information that should be provided by WASA for each of the above areas is provided later in this document.
+A description of the information that should be provided by WASA for each of the above areas is provided later in this document.